 While much of this applies to both policyholders and third-party claimants, claimants often face more limitations when there’s a disagreement.
 That doesn’t mean you’re without options.

-• If negotiations stall and you feel unsupported, you may consider switching to a first-party claim, where you can rely on the policyholder protections built into your own coverage.
+If negotiations stall and you feel unsupported, you may consider switching to a first-party claim where, if needed, you can rely on the policyholder protections built into your own coverage.

 Final Thoughts